 - A. A minimum five-foot wide landscape area consisting of shrubs and groundcovers, excluding turfgrass, shall be provided around the perimeter of parking areas to form a landscape screen with a minimum height of three feet achieved within one year of planting.
-A land use buffer that abuts a parking area may satisfy this requirement. - B. Landscaping adjacent to parking areas and vehicular use areas shall be protected from being damaged by vehicles using these areas.
-Landscaping at the nose of parking stalls shall be offset two and a half feet from the face of curb or wheelstop to allow for vehicle overhang.
-The area between the landscape and parking stall shall be mulched and contain no vertical irrigation components. - C. A landscaped parking lot island shall be located every ten parking spaces.
-Where Shade Trees are required, to provide sufficient space for health root development, parking lot islands shall be a minimum of 400 square feet in size.
+A land use buffer that abuts a parking area may satisfy this requirement. - B. Landscaping adjacent to parking areas and vehicular use areas shall be protected from being damaged-by vehicles using these areas.
+Landscaping at the endnose of parking stalls shall be offset awaytwo and a half feet from the parking stallface of curb or wheelstop to allow for vehicle overhang.
+The area between the landscape screening and the end of theand parking stall shall be mulched and contain no vertical irrigation components. - C. A landscaped parking lot island shall be located every ten parking spaces and.
+Where Shade Trees are required, to provide sufficient space for health root development, parking lot islands shall be a minimum of 200400 square feet in size.
 Unsuitable soils, including limerock road base, shall be excavated and replaced with properly drained soils.
-For paved parking areas within a Primary SPZ, including those with permeable or porous surfaces, parking lot islands shall be completely planted with shrubs or groundcovers; the use of turfgrass is prohibited. - D. E. Each row of parking spaces shall be terminated by a landscaped island. - F. Divider medians may be used to meet parking area landscape requirements. - (1) The minimum width of a divider median shall be eight feet. - (2) One Shade Tree shall be provided per 50 lineal feet of divider median. - G. To offset heat gain from paved surfaces, Shade Trees as required in Section 6.7.4 should be located to provide as much shade as possible on such surfaces. - H. Parking lot screening must be achieved regardless of other landscaping requirements in this article.
-Shade trees as required in Section 6.7.4 shall be integrated into the parking area landscaping. - I. All landscaping in parking areas and street frontages shall be placed so that it will not obstruct any sight triangle. - J. Trees within parking areas. - (1) All trees required for parking areas and vehicular use areas shall be Shade Trees, unless required otherwise by provisions in this section. - (2) All parking lot islands, including terminal parking lot islands, shall contain one Shade Tree unless site lighting fixtures are proposed in said island. - (3) In parking lot islands with site lighting fixtures, an arrangement of one or two accent/ornamental trees shall be installed depending on the size and configuration of the island.
+For paved parking areas within a Primary SPZ, including those with permeable or porous surfaces, parking lot islands shall be completely planted with shrubs or groundcovers; the use of turfgrass is prohibited. - D. Trees within parking areas. - (1) All trees required for parking areas and vehicular use areas shall be shade trees, unless required otherwise by provisions in this section. - (2) All parking lot islands, including terminal parking lot islands, shall contain one shade tree unless site lighting fixtures are proposed in said island.
+Double parking lot islands (where double-loaded parking bays are proposed) shall contain two shade trees. - (3) In parking lot islands with site lighting fixtures, an arrangement of one or two accent/ornamental trees shall be installed depending on the size and configuration of the island. - (4) Parking lot islands with control signage may contain other tree (or palm) species, in lieu of shade trees, which will not conflict with the visibility of such signage. - E. Each row of parking spaces shall be terminated by a landscaped island. - F. Divider medians may be used to meet parking area landscape requirements. - (1) The minimum width of a divider median shall be eight feet. - (2) One shade treeShade Tree shall be provided per 50 lineal feet of divider median. - G. To offset heat gain from paved surfaces, shade treesShade Trees as required in Section 6.7.4 should be located to provide as much shade as possible on such surfaces. - H. Parking lot screening must be achieved regardless of other landscaping requirements in this article.
+Shade trees as required in Section 6.7.4 mayshall be integrated into the parking area landscaping. - I. All landscaping in parking areas and street frontages shall be placed so that it will not obstruct any sight triangle. - J. Trees within parking areas. - (1) All trees required for parking areas and vehicular use areas shall be Shade Trees, unless required otherwise by provisions in this section. - (2) All parking lot islands, including terminal parking lot islands, shall contain one Shade Tree unless site lighting fixtures are proposed in said island..

+(3) In parking lot islands with site lighting fixtures, an arrangement of one or two accent/ornamental trees shall be installed depending on the size and configuration of the island.